 The Center is being built to replace the aging Fantus Clinic and will connect new and expanded ambulatory services to the adjacent John H. Stroger In-Patient Hospital at multiple levels to provide patient and staff access.

-To bring this project to life, Clayco, in partnership with Project Manager CBRE, has assembled a world-class team BatesForum (Executive Architect), Gensler (Design Architect), Brook Architecture, Inc. (Office & Administration Design Architect), Christner Inc. (Clinical Programmer), Walsh Consulting (Medical Equipment Planner), dbHMS (MEOR), Uzun & Case (SEOR), Terra Engineering (Civil Engineer), Site Design (Landscape Architecture), Ardmore Associates (QA/QC) and Trinal, Inc. (Diversity Consultant).
-The new Center will be constructed with a structural steel braced frame erected upon a belled caisson foundation.
-It will feature stand-alone MEP systems with air cooled rooftop units and hot water VAV reheat The exterior will be enclosed by a combination of curtain wall and unitized GFRC panels.
-The project is targeting LEED Silver Certification.
-It has an approximate budget of $108.5 million and a 3rd quarter of 2018 completion date.
+To bring this project to life, Clayco, in partnership with Project Manager CBRE, assembled a world-class team BatesForum (Executive Architect), Gensler (Design Architect), Brook Architecture, Inc. (Office & Administration Design Architect), Christner Inc. (Clinical Programmer), Walsh Consulting (Medical Equipment Planner), dbHMS (MEOR), Uzun & Case (SEOR), Terra Engineering (Civil Engineer), Site Design (Landscape Architecture), Ardmore Associates (QA/QC) and Trinal, Inc. (Diversity Consultant).
+The new Center was constructed with a structural steel braced frame erected upon a belled caisson foundation.
+It features stand-alone MEP systems with air cooled rooftop units and hot water VAV reheat The exterior is enclosed by a combination of curtain wall and unitized GFRC panels.